Skip to main content

 Claiming

 Once rewards are distributed at the end of an era, both validators and nominators need to claim their rewards.
 Claimed rewards are immediately available for use, while unclaimed rewards may accumulate over multiple eras.
 Reward payouts must be claimed within 84 eras (21 days), else they are lost.
-The Zenchain station and Staking Smart contracts provide mechanisms for claiming payouts.
+The ZenChain station and Staking Smart contracts provide mechanisms for claiming payouts.

 Rewards are stored in pages, with up to 64 nominators' rewards stored on each page.
 If a page is claimed, rewards are distributed for all the nominators on the page.